 The accompanying Condensed Consolidated Financial Statements are unaudited and have been prepared by Lattice Semiconductor Corporation ("the Company") pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC") and in our opinion include all adjustments, consisting only of normal recurring adjustments, necessary for the fair statement of results for the interim periods.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with generally accepted accounting principles have been condensed or omitted pursuant to such rules and regulations.
 These Condensed Consolidated Financial Statements should be read in conjunction with our audited financial statements and notes thereto included in our Annual Report on Form 10-K for the year ended December 30, 2006.
 Prior period disclosures have been reclassified to the extent required to be consistent with the current period presentation.
 As a result of the restructuring implemented in the fourth quarter of 2005 (see Note 8 to these Condensed Consolidated Financial Statements), the Company realigned certain departments and job responsibilities in 2006.
 Due to these changes, the Company reviewed its historical cost center allocations and has reclassified these to reflect post-restructuring operations.
-Amounts previously reported in the first quarter of 2006 have been reclassified to be consistent with the approach applied in the first quarter of 2007.
+Amounts previously reported in the three and six months ended July 1, 2006 have been reclassified to be consistent with the approach applied in the three and six months ended June 30, 2007.